dustinvtran/ml-videos/README.md

 This is a collection of recorded talks at machine learning conferences, workshops, summer schools, and other programs.
 It is actively maintained; please contribute to this list by submitting a pull request!

+This collection builds off the original compilation from [a blog post](http://dustintran.com/blog/video-resources-for-machine-learning).

 ## 2017

 + [Foundations of Machine Learning Boot Camp, Simons Institute](https://simons.berkeley.edu/workshops/schedule/3748)